ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 - The templates are puzzling
 - You have specific requirements on the performance

-If you have confirmed the following information, we will be able to provide an even more powerful template.
+The following information will help us provide you with a better service:

 - The targeting barcode formats.
-- Image or video.
 - The device information (hardware model, software version).
 - The barcode scanning distance.
-- Sample image for the usage scenarios.
+- Sample image or video for the usage scenarios.

 ## Optimize Settings